ivishalgandhi/techdocs/docs/auth/oauth2-guide.md

 OAuth 2.0 is the industry-standard protocol for authorization.
 Unlike authentication protocols that verify identity, OAuth 2.0 focuses on delegation of access rights, allowing third-party applications to access resources on behalf of users without exposing credentials.

+## The Problem with Sharing Credentials

+In the past, when one service needed to access your data or perform actions on your behalf in another service, the common (and insecure) practice was to simply **give the first service your username and password** for the second service.
+This allowed the service to log in as you and access your account.

+However, this approach is highly risky:
+*   There's **no guarantee** the organization receiving your credentials will keep them safe.
+*   There's **no guarantee** they won't access more personal information than necessary.

+Sharing your username and password directly with another service should **never be required**.

+## OAuth 2.0: Delegated Authorization

+Fortunately, we now have agreed-upon standards to securely allow one service to access data from another.
+OAuth 2.0 is a **security standard** that allows you to **grant one application permission to access your data or perform actions on your behalf in another application**.
+Instead of sharing your password, you essentially give the application a **"key"** with **specific, limited permissions**.
+This process of granting permission is often called **authorization** or **delegated authorization**.
+A significant advantage is that you can **revoke this "key"** whenever you want.

 ## Core Concepts

 At its foundation, OAuth 2.0 involves several key actors:

-- **Resource Owner**: The entity (typically the end-user) that can grant access to a protected resource
+- **Resource Owner**: The entity (typically the end-user) that can grant access to a protected resource.
+That's **you**.
+You own your identity, data, and account actions.
-- **Client**: The application requesting access to protected resources
+- **Client**: The application requesting access to protected resources.
+This is the application that wants to access your data or perform actions on your behalf.
-- **Authorization Server**: The server that authenticates the Resource Owner and issues access tokens
+- **Authorization Server**: The server that authenticates the Resource Owner and issues access tokens.
+This is the application that knows the Resource Owner and where the Resource Owner already has an account.
+This server is responsible for authenticating the Resource Owner and granting permission.
-- **Resource Server**: The server hosting the protected resources, capable of accepting and responding to requests using access tokens
+- **Resource Server**: The server hosting the protected resources, capable of accepting and responding to requests using access tokens.
+This is the API or service the Client wants to use on your behalf.
+The Authorization Server and Resource Server can be the same server or different servers/organizations.

+Additional important terminology includes:

+- **Redirect URI (or Callback URL)**: The specific URL on the Client application where the Authorization Server will redirect the Resource Owner's browser after they grant or deny permission.
+- **Response Type**: Indicates the type of information the Client expects back from the Authorization Server.
+The most common type is **"code"**, signifying the client expects an Authorization Code.
+- **Scope**: These are the **granular permissions** the Client requests, such as reading data or performing specific actions.
+The Authorization Server uses these to ask the Resource Owner for Consent.
+- **Consent**: The process where the Authorization Server asks the Resource Owner if they want to grant the Client the requested Scopes (permissions).
+- **Client ID**: An ID used to identify the Client application with the Authorization Server.
+- **Client Secret**: A **secret password** that only the Client and the Authorization Server know.
+This is used for secure, private communication between them behind the scenes.
+It helps the Authorization Server verify the identity of the Client.
+Sometimes called the App ID and App Secret.
+- **Authorization Code**: A **short-lived, temporary code** that the Authorization Server sends back to the Client via the Resource Owner's browser.
+- **Access Token**: A **"key"** issued by the Authorization Server to the Client.
+As far as the Client is concerned, it's just a string of gibberish; the Client doesn't understand its contents.
+The Resource Server verifies this token.

 ```mermaid
 sequenceDiagram